 What is the plan for Microsoft’s online voice capabilities?

-We will be adding our currently available Phone System (formerly known as Cloud PBX) and calling capabilities to Teams.
-This will happen over time with key functionality slated for delivery during the fourth quarter of 2018 (dates subject to change).
+We’ve added our currently available Phone System (formerly known as Cloud PBX) and calling capabilities to Teams.
+Although the majority of our Phone System features have landed in Teams, a few additional enterprise features are slated for the fourth quarter of 2018 (dates subject to change).